alvedsc/coding_portfolio/README.md

 #### Polyline statistics from raster

-Purpose: The following code takes an indefinite number of rasters and multiplies them.
-These rasters correspond to probability distributions (Numbers between 0 and 1).
+Purpose: The following code computes a graph of values from a raster along a shapefile polyline.
+It takes an indefinite number of input rasters and multiplies them.
 It also takes a line shapefile.
-This corresponds to a route of a vehicle or person throughout the area delimited by the rasters.
-It graphs the values of the raster throughout the line.
-A sample case would be to determine which parts of a route are more dangerous than others, if the  rasters correspond to individual probabilities of a negative event to occur, like homicide probability or drug dealing probability.
+This may correspond to a vehicle's or person's route inside the area delimited by the rasters.
+It graphs the values of the raster throughout the route.
+A sample case would be to determine which parts of a route are the most dangerous, based on input  probability rasters of certain negative events, like homicide probability or drug dealing probability.

 <img width="1162" alt="image" src="https://user-images.githubusercontent.com/8411602/217463904-ff72bdb2-327f-4ccc-a716-15c97c6935e0.png">